mrinmaydev/principles/content/about.md

 But this is in no way enough to describe me!(no pun intended)

-I shall list some of my obsessions and dislikes, which cam, at least to an extent, illustrate my personality:
+I shall list some of my obsessions and dislikes, which can, at least to an extent, illustrate my personality:

 _My Obsessions_ -